-- What are the next steps in their hiring process?
+Ask about the next steps in their hiring process.
 Will another interview be scheduled?
 When will you know about the next interview, if there is one?

-- Who is the person who will act as your main contact now?
+Ask who is the person who will act as your main contact now.
 This is the person you will stay in touch with as the rest of the hiring process progresses (or not).
 Again, be sure to have the correct spelling of their name.
 Also ask for the preferred contact method, phone or email, and the appropriate phone number or email address.

 These questions are very easy to forget to ask, and then you are unable to continue the rest of the process smoothly (and professionally).